albertovitto/VCS-Project/README.md

   - `--mode` is the mode (either `classification` or `retrieval`) in which the evaluation is done,
   - `--rank_scope` is the scope of the ranking list where a relevant item can be found.
 Default value is 5.
 It will be ignored in classification mode.

+#### Disclaimer
+This work has only been tested with PyCharm 2020.1.2 (Professional Edition) as IDE and Windows 10 as OS.